Pabag: Biography

 The Iranologist Touraj Daryaee argues that the reign of Vologases V was "the turning point in Arsacid history, in that the dynasty lost much of its prestige."
 The kings of Persis were now unable to depend on their weakened Arsacid overlords.
 Indeed, in 205 or 206, Pabag rebelled and overthrew Gochihr, taking Istakhr for himself.
 According to al-Tabari, it was at the urging of Ardashir that Pabag rebelled.
-However, Daryaee considers this statement unlikely, and states that it was in reality the eldest son Shapur that helped Pabag to capture Istakhr, as demonstrated by the latter's coinage which has portraits of both them.
+However, Daryaee considers this statement unlikely, and states that it was in reality the eldest son Shapur who helped Pabag capture Istakhr, as demonstrated by the latter's coinage, which has portraits of both of them.

 Pabag subsequently appointed Shapur as his heir.
 This was much to the dislike of Ardashir, who had become the commander of Darabgerd after the death of Tiri.
 In an act of defiance, Ardashir left for Ardashir-Khwarrah, where he fortified himself, preparing to attack his brother Shapur after Pabag's death.
 Pabag died a natural death sometime between 207–210 and was succeeded by Shapur.
 After his death, both Ardashir and Shapur started minted coins with the title of "king" and the portrait of Pabag.
-The observe of Shapur's coins had the inscription "(His) Majesty, King Shapur" and the reverse had "son of (His) Majesty, King Pabag".
+The obverse of Shapur's coins had the inscription "His Majesty, King Shapur" and the reverse had "son of (His) Majesty, King Pabag".
 Shapur's reign, however, proved short; he died under obscure conditions in 211 or 212.
 Ardashir thus succeeded Shapur, and went on to conquer the rest of Iran, establishing the Sasanian Empire in 224.
 Pabag was also survived by a daughter named Denag, who married Ardashir.